gitter-badger/stellaris-digital-frame/README.md

 - choose a picture and show it

 Dependencies:
-- Texas INstruments Graphics lib
+- Texas Instruments Graphics lib
 - Texas Instruments Driver Lib
 Both can be freely downloaded and used from Texas Instruments